-(D) that is served in a manner that maintains the patient's safety and security and are free of identified contraband; and
+(D) that is served in a manner that maintains the patient's safety and security and is free of identified contraband; and

-(3) provide at least three meals and an evening snack each day with not more than14 hours between any two meals.
+(3) provide at least three meals and an evening snack each day.

-(c) A crisis residential center may provide meal preparation and meal service onsite or under contract with a food management company.
+(c) A center may provide meal preparation and meal service on site or under contract with a food management company.
 If the center provides meal preparation or meal service under contract, the center shall ensure that the food service company